MindSea/ShakyTweaksAndroid/README.md

 Check out the sample app in `demo/` to see it in action.

-###  Simulator Usage
+###  Emulator Usage

-To enable easy access from Android Simulator, forward `onKeyDown` from your activities into `ShakyTweaks.onKeyDown`
+To enable easy access to the Shaky Tweaks menu from an Android Emulator, you should forward `onKeyDown` from your activities to `ShakyTweaks.onKeyDown`
 ```kotlin
 class BaseActivity : AppCompatActivity() {
     override fun onKeyDown(keyCode: Int, event: KeyEvent?): Boolean {